 Many of us live alone, are retired or may work from home.
 Schedules are busy.
-Social media can keep people at arm’s length.
+Social media can connect us, true, but it also keeps people at arm’s length.
 Remembering names and new casts of characters is becoming increasingly difficult.
 Moreover, knowing what to share with someone you don’t know very well (yet) can be tricky.

 Finding and making new friends isn’t always easy, but it is important.
 Having friends – whether it’s one or two confidantes or a circle of women with similar interests – is key to happiness and, often, healthiness.
 Face to face friendships really are good for us.

 Friends keep us happy and that can also keep us healthy.
 Study after study report that friendships are vital to longevity and to our physical and mental health.